jhorvi24/architecture-ha-hs/README.md

-# Configure a VPC to Deploy a Web Server and Database on AWS
+# Configure a VPC to Deploy a Secure, Highly Available, and Scalable Architecture on AWS

-In this guide, I'll configure a Virtual Private Cloud (VPC) to deploy a web server, written in Python, on an Amazon EC2 instance within a public subnet, and a MySQL database on AWS RDS within two private subnets.
+In this guide, I will configure a Virtual Private Cloud (VPC) to deploy a Python-based web server and a MySQL database in a secure, highly available, and scalable architecture.

 ![Flask](https://img.shields.io/badge/flask-%23000.svg?style=for-the-badge&logo=flask&logoColor=white) ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54) ![AWS](https://img.shields.io/badge/Amazon_AWS-FF9900?style=for-the-badge&logo=amazonaws&logoColor=white)